orsveri/Seg-PyTorch-Dev/README.md

 1. Download dataset (works only with ADE20K for now) and run additional/ade20k_1csv_list.py, then additional/ade20k_2csv_sets.py.
 Don't forget to change parameters (paths) in these scripts!
 2. Train with train.py.

-There are no scripts for inference yet :( I need some time..
+There are no scripts for inference yet :( I need some time...

 #### Datasets
 - _ADE20K_ [http://sceneparsing.csail.mit.edu/, scene Parsing train/val data]\